IEvangelist/azure-cosmos-dotnet-repository/docs/event-sourcing/src/getting-started/guide/03-replaying-events.md

 The above example defines a private constructor and a `static Replay(...)` method.
 This method takes a set of events and calls `Apply(...)` this overload will take the events, order them using the `Sequence` number and then apply's each event in order to our `AggregateRoot`.
 This builds it back up to current state, in this example it will re-apply our `CustomerAccountCreated` event.

 The next step is to read the events back using the `IEventStore<TEventItem>`.
-This is shown on the below endpoint, it also using the `Replay(...)` method we have defined on our `CustomerAccount`.
+This is shown on the below endpoint, it's also using the `Replay(...)` method we have defined on our `CustomerAccount`.

 ```csharp
 app.MapPut(